 What kind of concerns do students bring to the center?

-Students come to the Counseling Center with a variety of concerns.
-Many people come seeking support about relationship problems, stress, assertiveness, low self-esteem, anxiety, depression, body image problems, cultural and identity issues, or eating disorders.
-Some students seek counseling in response to a traumatic event in their lives, such as the death of a loved one, rape or sexual abuse, or thoughts of suicide.
-Still other students may use our services for concerns that have to do with academic issues such as time management, low motivation, conflicts with an instructor, anxiety around test-taking, speech or performance anxiety, or math anxiety.
-The best way to find out whether counseling is a good option for addressing your concerns is to schedule an assessment at the Counseling Center.
+Many people come seeking support about relationship problems, stress, low self-esteem, anxiety, depression, body image issues, cultural and identity issues, or eating disorders.
+Some students seek counseling in response to a traumatic event in their lives, such as the death of a loved one, sexual assault, and interpersonal violence.
+Still other students may use our services for academic issues such as time management, low motivation, or test and/or performance anxiety.
+The best way to find out whether counseling is a good option for you is to schedule an assessment at the Counseling Center.

 How much does counseling cost?

 The services of the Counseling Center are free.
 Students enrolled for 6 or more credits are eligible to use our services.
 Students enrolled for fewer than 6 credits may be eligible for counseling as long as they have paid the Health Services fee for the current quarter.

 First, you will be scheduled for an initial 30-minute assessment.
 Your initial session will be scheduled as soon as possible, based on your schedule and therapist availability.
 Prior to meeting with a therapist, you will be asked to answer some standardized screening questions.
 During your assessment, your assessing therapist will ask you to talk a little bit about your concerns and will ask questions to try to understand your situation in order to make treatment recommendations.

 At the end of your assessment, your assessing therapist will suggest one of several options as a next step: brief individual therapy at the Counseling Center, group or workshops at the Counseling Center, or off-campus referrals.
 If your assessing therapist believes that you will benefit most from off-campus services, you will be connected with our case manager (link to Case Manager).